redloro/smartthings/README.md

   * Remove all comments
   * Set *port*
   * Set *authCode*.
+5. Create folder ~/smartthings-nodeproxy/plugins
-5. Start the service using the included script:
+6. Start the service using the included script:

   ```
   ./restart.me
   ```
-6. Open a browser and test access:
+7. Open a browser and test access:

   ```
   http://<proxy-ip>:<port>